-In 1978-95, world economic growth was much slower.
+In 1978-2003, world economic growth was much slower.
 The deceleration in the lead country was mainly due to a sharp drop in total factor productivity performance, suggesting strongly that the pace of advance at the technological frontier had weakened.
-There was a sharp slowdown in Japan and the other advanced capitalist countries, because of the weaker growth at the technological frontier and the fact that they were operating much nearer to US levels of performance and hence had eroded a good part of their potential for rapid catch-up.
+There was a sharp slowdown in Japan and the other advanced capitalist countries, because of the weaker growth at the technological frontier and the fact that they were operating much nearer to it.
+Hence they had eroded a good part of their potential for rapid catch-up.

-The Asian economies were the most dynamic component of the world economy in 1978-95.
-Growth of per capita income accelerated sharply in China and the 7 other dynamic Asian economies.
-There was substantial improvement in India, but some slowdown in the 31 other Asian economies.
+The Asian economies were the most dynamic in 1978-2003.
+Growth of per capita income accelerated sharply in China.
+There was substantial improvement in India and a milder acceleration elsewhere.